 It’s no secret that there’s nothing better on a hot summer day than a big scoop of ice cream.
 Whether you’re kayaking on the Savannah River, walking around downtown, or just enjoying the afternoon on your back porch, Augusta has the spots to fuel that ice cream craving.

-Summerville Scoops — This classic neighborhood creamery is centered around family with TEN revolving freshly-made ice cream flavors.
-If ice cream cones aren’t your thing, try a milkshake, a cookie sandwich, or even a dairy free Italian ice.
+Summerville Scoops — This classic neighborhood creamery is centered around a family with TEN revolving freshly-made ice cream flavors.
+If ice cream cones aren’t your thing, try a milkshake, a cookie sandwich, or even dairy-free Italian ice.

 The Pink Dipper — Just over the river, this old-fashioned ice cream parlor is the perfect stop to send you back in time.
 Their flavors range from traditional Butter Pecan to newer Cotton Candy Explosion but all are absolutely delicious.

-Holy Shakes — Offering the coolest shakes in town, this downtown gourmet shake shop is a must.
+Shake City — Offering the coolest shakes in town, this downtown gourmet shake shop is a must.
 Have a taste of the tropics and try the Cocada Shake, a creamy coconut milkshake with a vanilla frosted rim and toasted coconut flakes, topped with a passion fruit ice pop.
 If shakes aren't your thing try their crazy ice cream bowls and sundaes.

 Farmhaus — This downtown restaurant does not just stop at burgers, but they are the best ice cream place for the “big kids” (over 21, that is).
 Their boozy milkshakes and floats are one of a kind in flavor and style.

 SnoCap Drive-In - This retro favorite has a Root Beer float that will knock your socks off, complete with a dollop of vanilla ice cream in a chilled glass.